Disclosure

 Are AI images copyrightable?

-The question technically remains open.
+The question remains open.
 Courts have issued conflicting opinions and are examining multiple cases.

-However, if users can copyright iPhone photos, produced with the click of a button and powered by AI, it only seems logical and consistent to allow copyrighting of AI images and art.
+However, if users can copyright iPhone photos, produced with the click of a button and powered by AI, it seems consistent with existing law to permit copyrighting of AI images and text.

 -